exhibitadesign/glyph_drawing/readme.txt

 Glyph_drawing sketch

 This is a simple processing sketch which draws basic glyphs.
-No interaction is offered.
+No interaction is included.